DanielBMarkham/Info-Ops/manuscript/chapter4.md

 Hey, it's not NetFlix, but I guess it beats getting eaten by a wooly mammoth.

 Plato's first question was: what do these people experience in terms of reality?
 To them, the shadows on the wall are the only reality they know.
 If somebody says "here's a chicken", or "here's a duck", on the wall there would be a shadow of a chicken or duck.
 To them the shadows of the chicken and duck *were* the chicken and the duck.
-That's all there were.
+The shadows were all there were.
+Nothing else.
+They had no other experiences except for shadows.
+They wouldn't even understand the word "shadow", since they had never seen anything else but these shapes on the wall in front of them.
 They would understand how things move by looking at how the two-dimensional shadows move on the wall.
 The voices they heard, to them, would sound like they were coming from the shadows.
 Over the years they would create their entire lives around the shadows and sounds in the cave.

 Now imagine they break their chains.
 Getting up, they look back at the fire.
 It's bright!
 Ferocious!
 Painful to look at!
 How difficult it is to see the truth!